 If you’re storing your boat for the winter, remove any fabric or leather covers that are prone to mould and mildew and store them elsewhere.

 As well as washing down your boat after saltwater sailing, be sure to give it a thorough hose down each time it comes out of the water completely – and keep an eye out for barnacles while you’re at it.

 While cleaning and covering are crucial when winterizing a vessel, it’s important to remember them throughout the year to extend the life of your boat.
-Barnacles in particular can be very damaging, and removing them is nobody’s favourite task.
-To get these stubborn creatures off, you’ll need to use a paint scraper, or in some cases a pressure washer, and your boat will need to be out of the water.
+Barnacles, in particular, can be very damaging, and removing them is nobody’s favourite task.
+To get these stubborn creatures off, you’ll need to use a paint scraper, or in some cases, a pressure washer, and your boat will need to be out of the water.

 As you can imagine, scraping barnacles off isn’t great for your boat’s exterior.
-Dull the edges of any scraper before you start to minimise the risk of scratches, and use a stainless steel mesh to remove finer parts left behind once most of the barnacles have been knocked off.
+Dull the edges of any scraper before you start to minimize the risk of scratches, and use a stainless steel mesh to remove finer parts left behind once most of the barnacles have been knocked off.
 You’ll also need to wash the affected area down with a lime wash once you’re done, and re-apply antifouling paint and any protective waxes you’ve removed.
 Antifouling paint can prevent barnacles from attaching themselves to your hull in future, something anyone will be glad off after their first session of barnacle removal.

 Once your boat is clean and barnacle-free, be sure to keep it covered.
 Wooden boats are particularly susceptible to damp rot and other weather damage, but fibreglass can also suffer when left exposed to the elements.
-As a general rule, wood suffers the most in winter, and fibreglass suffers in summer.
+As a general rule, wood suffers the most in winter, and fibreglass suffer in summer.
 Whatever your boat of choice, a protective cover is a simple way to stop damage from occurring and takes no time at all to put on yourself.

 Leave it to the experts